chrivand/thousandeyes-umbrella/README.md

 * `requirements.txt`: a file for used python libraries.
 * `config.json`: a configration file that stores API keys and some other parameters.
-* `teapi.py`: this module provides a higher level abstraction class that allows you to query the ThousandEyes API (same as before).
+* `teapi.py`: This module provides a higher level abstraction class that allows you to query the ThousandEyes API.
+Compared to standard urllib3 it provides a few advantages, such as transparent handling of throttling mechanisms.
+This is not a Python file that we will run directly, we will import it as module in the others.
 * `thousandeyes_umbrella.py`: this script can be triggered and passed a domain.
 It will then block the domain with Umbrella and verify the enforcement using ThousandEyes.
 It will then report back via Webex Teams.

 3. As you can see, the magic happens in `thousandeyes_umbrella.py`.
 Let's start using this script!
 Open this up in you favorite code editor and scroll to `line 172`.
 As you can see the steps that the script takes are shown here.
 It calls various Python functions, which we will walk through now.